carltonj2000/graphql-mongo/README.md

 The first commit:

 - can be used as a minimal GraphQL server setup (aka boiler plate),
-- shows a minimal babel so you can use new JS features with node
+- shows a minimal babel setup in order to use new JS features with node